joejcollins/rhapsody-angel/queens/2025-brandy.md

 ## 2025 Marked Queen

+2025-06-13 Saw eggs no signs of swarming, there are eggs in the top brood box now.
+Left the feeder on.

 2025-06-06 Didn't see the queen but there were eggs and plenty of brood.
 Leave with the feeder on.

 2025-05-30 They are not drawing the brood frames so I removed the super and put on a feeder.